-House sends annual defense policy bill to Biden’s desk
+House sends annual Defense policy bill to Biden’s desk

 In the House, sparring over the NDAA led to a suspension of the normal rules, allowing the legislation to meet a threshold of support from just two-thirds of the chamber.

-The NDAA — one of the most important pieces of legislation passed every year — will keep the Pentagon funded for fiscal year 2024, authorize tens of billions of dollars for aircraft and ships and boost troop pay up by a historic 5.2 percent.
+The NDAA — one of the most important pieces of legislation passed every year — will keep the Pentagon funded for fiscal 2024, authorize tens of billions of dollars for aircraft and ships, and boost troop pay by a historic 5.2 percent.

-Other provisions left in the NDAA restricted critical race theory at military academies, banned unauthorized flags on military bases, which would prohibit LGBTQ+ flags, and ordered the consideration of reinstating troops discharged for refusing the COVID-19 vaccine.
+Other provisions left in the NDAA restrict critical race theory — an academic framework evaluating U.S. history through the lens of racism that has become a political catch-all buzzword for any race-related teaching — at military academies, banned unauthorized flags on military bases, which would prohibit LGBTQ flags, and ordered the consideration of reinstating troops discharged for refusing the COVID-19 vaccine.

 Speaker Mike Johnson (R-La.) had lauded the NDAA and said House conservatives fought to “secure crucial wins” in the legislation.